Jackett/Jackett/README.md

 	proxy_redirect off;
 }
 ```

+## Search Cache
+Jackett has an internal cache to increase search speed and to reduce the number of requests to the torrent sites.
+The default values should be good for most users.
+If you have problems, you can reduce the TTL value in the
+configuration or even disable the cache.
+Keep in mind that you can be banned by the sites if you make a lot of requests.
+* **Cache TTL (seconds)**: (default 2100 / 35 minutes) It indicates how long the results can remain in the cache.
+* **Cache max results per indexer**: (default 1000) How many results are kept in cache for each indexer.
+This limit is used to limit the use of RAM.
+If you make many requests and you have enough memory, increase this number.

+## Configuring FlareSolverr
+Some indexers are protected by CloudFlare or similar services and Jackett is not able to solve the challenges.
+For these cases, [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) has been integrated into Jackett.
+This service is in charge of solving the challenges and configuring Jackett with the necessary cookies.
+Setting up this service is optional, most indexers don't need it.
+* Install FlareSolverr service (following their instructions)
+* Configure **FlareSolverr API URL** in Jackett.
+For example: http://172.17.0.2:8191

 ## Configuring OMDb
 This feature is used as a fallback (when using the aggregate Indexer) to get the movie/series title if only the IMDB ID is provided in the request.